-How to debug your charts with Chrome
+How to debug your charts with Google Chrome

-The Chrome developer tools in undocked mode
+The Google Chrome developer tools in undocked mode

-The Chrome developer tools in docked mode
+The Google Chrome developer tools in docked mode

 This is an old video from Google IO 2010 detailing the development tools.
-Remember that other browsers as well as Chrome have developer tools - so refer to their documentation for more details.
+Remember that other browsers as well as Google Chrome have developer tools - so refer to their documentation for more details.

 Debug functions in RGraph